goldlabel-apps/e2e-demo/docs/agile_first.md

 which can be analysed by the Agile Coach to see whether my approach is likely to be a suitable fit to DiUS

+As a consultant I need to be able to document my process
+clearly so that clients can see the value that is being added.

+Because this challenge is delivered as a github repo,
+it makes sense to use GitHub Pages to take care of this for us.

+All we need do is create a few files in a ```/docs``` folder,
+commit the new file and we're good to go.

+View resulting docs on [Github Pages](https://listingslab-software.github.io/tennis-challenge-sydney)

 - *Agile Coach*

 ## Parameters